 - Name, email address, and preferred telephone number.
 For your email address, use your Cornell email unless there is a good reason to do otherwise; for example, if you are sending your resume to Google, use your Gmail address for your resume. - Education.
 List institutions and degrees in reverse chronological order, including the month and year you graduated or expect to graduate.
-If space allows and these are notable, also include: - " majors, minors, concentrations, Johnson immersions - " honors and awards - " named scholarships - " GMAT score if 700 or above - " special programs and study abroad experiences.

-- Work experience.
+If space allows and these are notable, also include: - " majors, minors, concentrations, Johnson immersions - " honors and awards - " named scholarships - " GMAT score if 700 or above - " special programs and study abroad experiences - Work experience.
 Jobs held are listed in reverse chronological order.
-Include name of company, job title, and years held. - " For companies that are not well-known, add a short description including industry, size, and target market. - " Convey achievements in concise descriptive statements using strong past-tense verbs;
+Include name of company, job title, and years held. - " For companies that are not well-known, add a short description including industry, size, and target market - " Convey achievements in concise descriptive statements using strong past-tense verbs - " Demonstrate results, not just tasks and responsibilities - " Quantify results as much as possible - " Write for the reader by identifying skills useful in the position for which you're applying and citing examples of achievements that demonstrate those skills. - " If you are a career switcher, make sure the reader understands the significance of your accomplishments and can imagine you transferring your skills; avoid excess jargon and overly technical terminology. - Languages, including level of proficiency